-Easily one of the most attractive cities in the Basque Country, from its pretty beaches to its attractive old quarter, St-Jean-de-Luz (Donibane Lohizune) in Basque) is a jewel in the Basque Country crown.
-This small beach city is charming, from its port lined with colorful boats to its boutique shops selling surfing gear and lessons year-round.
+Easily one of the most attractive cities in the Basque Country, from its pretty beaches to its attractive old quarter, Saint-Jean-de-Luz (Donibane Lohizune in Basque) is a jewel in the Basque Country crown.
+This small beach community is charming, from its port lined with colorful boats to its boutique shops selling surfing gear and lessons year-round.
 And due to its balmy climate, it’s both a winter and summer resort.

-Saint-Jean-de-Luz is on the French Atlantic coast, the last major town before the border into Spain just 10 kms (6 miles) away.
-It’s in the Pyrénées-Atlantique department of France and its nearest neigbours are Biarritz and Bayonne.
+Saint-Jean-de-Luz is on the French Atlantic coast, the last major town before the border into Spain just six miles (10 kilometers) away.
+It’s in the Pyrénées-Atlantique department of France and its nearest neighbors are Biarritz and Bayonne.

 A Little History

-St-Jean was a wealthy port from its Atlantic fishing and whaling (and the even more lucrative profession of pirates) from the 17th century onwards.
-But the town’s most illustrious event was the marriage of King Louis XIV, the ‘Sun King’ to Maria Theresa, the Infanta of Spain on June 9th, 1660.
+Saint-Jean was a wealthy port from its Atlantic fishing and whaling (and the even more lucrative profession of pirates) from the 17th century onwards.
+But the town’s most illustrious event was the marriage of King Louis XIV, the "Sun King" to Maria Theresa, the Infanta of Spain on June 9, 1660.